COVID Vaccine May Create 'Terminator'-Type Antibody Response In People Who Have Had Coronavirus

 “This is almost like you’re getting a ‘Terminator’-type of antibody response, which is really good.”

-Hnida said this shows the vaccine is not only safe but effective and important, even if you’ve already had COVID.MORE NEWS: Four-Year-Old Finnley Silva Waiting For Heart Transplant Receives Mail From Across The Country: ‘His Face Just Kind Of Lights Up’
+Hnida said this shows the vaccine is not only safe but effective and important, even if you’ve already had COVID.MORE NEWS: Kyrie Irving Pushes For Kobe Bryant To Be On NBA Logo